-- It will open the edit name dialog box with following options
+- It will open the edit name dialog box with the following options

 - Name: Name of the range

 - Scope: Scope of the range.
 This option is disabled.
-Excel do not allow you to change the scope of the names you already defined.
+Excel does not allow you to change the scope of the names you already defined.

 - Comment: You can add some comments to describe the named range.

-- Refers to: Here you can update the range of cells that refers the named range.
+- Refers to: Here you can update the range of cells that refers to the named range.

 - Click OK to apply your changes.